hdeygfye/neu_markdown_buddy/README.md

 ### 🧰 Toolbar & UI Controls

+- Previous: Navigate back to the previously viewed page/section (disabled when no history)
 - Home: Go to the welcome page
 - Collapse All: Collapse all folders (shows a brief busy spinner)
 - Expand All: Expand all folders (shows a brief busy spinner)